Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space
+- unnesessairly touching a match official to get their attention [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
-- surrounding a match official (don't bother explaining anything if there are more than two people from the same team)
+- surrounding a match official (don't bother explaining anything if there are more than two people from the same team) [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - a player being held back but continues disagreeing
-- unnesessairly touching a match official to get their attention
-- Air punching towards or away a match official or any other aggressive motion [Example 1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [Example 2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)
+- Air punching towards or away a match official or any other aggressive motion [1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)
-- coming a distance or running to complain [The goalkeeper comes a distance to complain with the referee.](https://youtu.be/1g2DRURrbAo?t=805)
+- coming a distance or running to complain, esspecially a goalkeeper [1](https://youtu.be/1g2DRURrbAo?t=805)
 - sarcastic or condescending clap/clapping
-- throwing (spiking) the ball to the ground [Example 1](https://www.youtube.com/watch?v=oaRIL13l-hE)
+- throwing (spiking) the ball to the ground [1](https://www.youtube.com/watch?v=oaRIL13l-hE)
 - slamming the ground with the hand(s)
 - kicking/throwing the ball away or holding/blocking it (could also be delay of the restart)
 - failing to leave the penalty area and being behind the penalty mark for a penalty kick (could also be delay of the restart)